j-lawrence-b1/string-path-search/README.md

-#string-path-search
+#string_path_search
-Walk a directory tree, searching for any of a set of strings.
-Optionally, explore inside inside .jar, .tar, or .zip archives.
+Walk a directory tree, searching for files containing any of a set of text strings.

 ##Why not just use ***find*** and ***grep***?
-* What is this 'grep' you speak of?
+* Avoids long, hard-to-debug shell commands with lots of backticks and parentheses.
 * Works on Windows without needing to install a unix work-alike like Cygwin.
 * Searches for a bunch of different strings in one go.
-* Searches within jar, tar, or zip archives.
+* Searches within (possibly compressed) jar, tar, or zip archives.
 * Outputs results in CSV or Excel format.

 ##System requirements